Islamic veiling practices by country: Oman

-The rules of modesty in Islamic culture require a woman to be modestly covered at all times, especially when traveling farther from the home.
+The rules of modesty in Islamic culture require a woman to be modestly dressed at all times, especially when traveling farther from the home.
 At home, the Omani woman wears a long dress to her knees along with ankle-length pants and a leeso, or scarf, covering her hair and neck.
 Multitudes of lively colored Jalabiyyas are also worn at home.
 Once outside the home, dress is varied according to regional tastes.
 For some of a more conservative religious background, the burqa is expected to be worn to cover her face in the presence of other males, along with the wiqaya, or head scarf, and the abaya, an all-enveloping cloak revealing only her hands and feet.
 Many women from varying regions of the Sultanate wear the scarf to cover only their hair.

 The cotton burqa is symbolic of the expectations of the ideal woman and act as a mark of respect to represent her modesty and honor as well as her status.
 The burqa, first worn by a young girl after her seven-day honeymoon, is on whenever she is in the presence of strangers or outside the home, covering most of her face from view.
 The highest and lowest classes of Omanis do not wear the burqa—the highest being the children and relatives of the Sultan and the lowest being the poorest women in the town.
 This makes the burqa a symbol of rank as well.
 Some burqa differ in regions and designs as well, varying in size, shape and color.
 The Quran, however, makes no references specific to the modern day burqa.

 The abaya is the conservative dress of choice, favored by women of most social classes and regions.
 The multitudes of designs and decadent embellishments on the modern day abaya has allowed it to become a versatile clothing that can be made either plain or a fashion statement, in Oman and in other neighboring Islamic countries.

 The new freedom for Omani women after the 1970 Omani coup d'état also included the freedom to unveil.
-A woman employed at the Omani television in the 1970s later commented:

-"at that time, the only concern of Omani men and women was how to build the nation...How can we help each other to elevate the social and economic conditions of people.
+A woman employed at the Omani television in the 1970s later commented: at that time, the only concern of Omani men and women was how to build the nation...How can we help each other to elevate the social and economic conditions of people.
 Women, like men were fighting for a better future for Oman.
 We women for instance managed to establish the first Omani Women's Association in 1972...
-I used to travel throughout the country with the production team, reporting on the achievements of the renaissance such as the development of new schools, health clinics and hospitals, we were men and women, and there was no real concern for me as a woman travelling and presenting a programme without veiling or without being accompanied by a male relative".
+I used to travel throughout the country with the production team, reporting on the achievements of the renaissance such as the development of new schools, health clinics and hospitals, we were men and women, and there was no real concern for me as a woman travelling and presenting a programme without veiling or without being accompanied by a male relative.